penraru/zumi/doc/how to set up Linky at HOME.md

     If you see "Request timed out", then Linky is not connected.
 [TODO] link to a connection troubleshooting guide

 ## We're now going to connect to Linky so that you can use it's Desktop from your computer...
-7. Download and install VNC viewer
+7. Download and install VNC viewer here https://www.realvnc.com/en/connect/download/viewer/

 8. Open VNC Viewer and enter the following into the field for the VNC server address: